sensorbee/docs/source/bql/queries.rst

 *******

 The previous chapters described how to define data sources and sinks to communicate with the outside world.
-Now it is discussed how to transform the data stream from those sources and write it to the defined sinks.
+Now it is discussed how to transform the data stream from those sources and write it to the defined sinks - that is, how to actually process data.

 Processing Model
 ================